 Your personal statement

 This provides the opportunity to tell us all about you!
-While it will not be formally assessed, it will play an important part in the assessment day.
+While it will not be formally assessed, your personal statement will be essential preparation for you if you are successful in being invited to one of our Assessment Days.
 We advise you to consider the following factors when writing your statement:

 Personal qualities and skills

 - interpersonal relationships

 Evidence of career exploration prior to application

 - understanding the realities of a career in Medicine

 - work experience and shadowing with health professionals or in health promotion, examples of which may include the following: working in a nursing home and/or volunteering with disabled people

 - attending a university open day and medical conferences/lectures

 - reading/ watching/ listening to medical themed literature/ digital content/ articles.